Restless reachability problems in temporal graphs: Algorithm

-\mpara{Fine-grained decision oracle.} Let us generalize the fine-grained evaluation scheme to any temporal graph using the intuition presented.
+\para{Fine-grained decision oracle.} Let us generalize the fine-grained evaluation scheme to any temporal graph using the intuition presented.
 Instead of evaluating a single polynomial $\chi(\mathbf{x},\mathbf{y}) = \sum_{u \in V} \sum_{\ell \in [k]} \sum_{i \in[\tau]} \prep{u}{\ell}{i}$, we work with a set of $n \tau$ polynomials $\left\{\prep{u}{\ell}{i}: u \in V, i \in [\tau]\right\}$ and evaluate each $\prep{u}{\ell}{i}$ independently.
 Observe carefully that our generating function in Equation~(\ref{eq:poly-enc:1}) generates a polynomial encoding of all restless walks $\prep{u}{\ell}{i}$ for each $u \in V$ and $i \in [\tau]$ independently for a fixed $\ell$.
 If the corresponding evaluation polynomial $\qrepw{u}{\ell}{i}$ evaluates to a non-zero term, it implies that there exists a restless path of length $\ell-1$ ending at vertex $u$ at time $i$ and the vertices in the path agree with the multiset of colors in $M$.
 Using this fine-grained evaluation scheme, we obtain a set of timestamps $R_u = \{i : \qrepw{u}{\ell}{i} \neq 0 \text{ for all } i \in [\tau]\}$ of restless paths ending at vertex $u \in V$ and satisfying the color constraints in $M$.
 The pseudocode is presented in Algorithm~\ref{algo:1}.

-The term \emph{fine-grained oracle} is used to differentiate it from a decision oracle, which only reports the existence of a restless path with a { YES}/{ NO} answer.
-Our fine-grained decision oracle reports more insightful details, for instance it can answer if there exists a restless path of length $\ell-1$ ending at vertex $u \in V$ at time $i \in [\tau]$ satisfying the color constraints specified in $M$ with a { YES}/{ NO} answer.
-A single run of the fine-grained oracle is sufficient to obtain the set of vertices $D \subseteq V$ such that there exists a restless path of length $\ell-1$ ending at each $u \in D$.
-Additionally, we can obtain the set of reachable timestamps $R_u=\{i : R_{u,i}=1, i \in [\tau]\}$ for each $u \in D$ using a single query to the fine-grained oracle.
+The term \emph{fine-grained oracle} is used to differentiate it from a decision oracle, which only reports the existence of a restless path with a {\yes}/{\no} answer.
+Our fine-grained decision oracle reports more insightful details, for instance it can answer if there exists a restless path of length $\ell-1$ ending at vertex $u \in V$ at time $i \in [\tau]$ satisfying the color constraints specified in $M$ with a {\yes}/{\no} answer.
+A single run of the fine-grained oracle is sufficient to obtain the set of vertices $D \subseteq V$ such that there exists a restless path of length $\ell-1$ ending at each $u \in D$. \change{Additionally, we can obtain all reachable timestamps $R_{u,i}=1$ if $\qrepw{u}{k}{i} \neq 0, i \in [\tau]$ and for each $u \in V$ using a single query to the fine-grained oracle, but this would require $\bigO(n\tau)$ space.}